julianlin/julianlin.github.io/README.md

 ### `npm run deploy`

-This will build the code in your current branch and push it to the `main` branch, which will be deployed to github pages site.
+This will build the code in the local `main` branch and push it to the remote `main` branch, which will be deployed to github pages site.